botchway44/CS5100-hypersudoku-solver/Readme.md

 ## Project Overview

-This project implements a **Hyper HyperSudoku Solver** using the **Dancing Links** algorithm, an efficient technique for solving exact cover problems.
-The solver not only handles standard HyperSudoku puzzles but also incorporates additional constraints specific to Hyper HyperSudoku, providing a more challenging and comprehensive solving experience.
+This project implements a **HyperSudoku Solver** using the **Dancing Links** algorithm, an efficient technique for solving exact cover problems.
+The solver not only handles standard Sudoku puzzles but also incorporates additional constraints specific to HyperSudoku, providing a more challenging and comprehensive solving experience.

 ## Implementation